-REPORTS TO: Captain/Director of Marine Operations
+REPORTS TO: Captain/Port Engineer/Director of Marine Operations

 Responsible for the maintenance and engineering operations of the vessel.
 Maintain the vessel to Alaskan Dream Cruises (ADC) standards including all applicable regulatory requirements.
 Ensure that all systems and components are maintained to a standard that allows for safe, comfortable and timely operation of the vessel.
-The Chief Engineer leads and manages according to the Core Values of True Alaskan Hospitality as defined in our Mission Statement that drive the Guest Experience Culture.

 - Maintain and repair deck machinery such as capstans, winches, davits and misc. hydraulics.
-Keep potable water system to ADEC standards and ensure that proper documentation and records are kept to prove compliance.
+Keep potable water system to ADEC standards and ensure that proper documentation and records are kept proving compliance.
 Maintain and repair hotel systems such as air conditioning and plumbing and respond to passenger and crew complaints pertaining to these systems.
 Train deckhands in basic room repairs to assist the engineer with these tasks.
 Regularly inspect all voids and bilges for structural and watertight integrity.
 Report all findings to the master of the vessel.
 Ensure that all voids and bilges are kept clean and dry with respect to pollution control regulations.